j2store/userguide/tax_configuration_for_eu.md

 J2Store uses Joomla articles as products.
 So go to Article Manager and create a New Article / Product (If you sue any other catalog source like Zoo or Sebold, you should head there).

-Product creation steps are explained under the topic **Products** Here let us just see how to choose the tax profile
+Product creation steps are explained under the topic **Products**.

+Here let us just see how to choose the tax profile:

 Go to J2Store Cart tab -> General tab

 **Tax Profile :** Base tax profile

 ![](Selection_035.png)

-**IMPORTANT**: If you do not choose the tax profile, then tax will not apply in the store front.
+>**IMPORTANT**: If you do not choose the tax profile, then tax will not apply in the store front.

 ### Step 6: Selling in multiple countries with multiple tax rates